potlgd/pi-kiosk/README.md

 * npm - Node Package Manager - this allows the later use of the [puppeteer Node.js module](https://github.com/puppeteer/puppeteer/), which is critical for this solution.
 * xscreensaver - Installing the xscreensaver package is what allows the adjustment of the screensaver settings (to disable them).
 The default in Raspbian appears to be screen blanking after some period, which is undesirable for this application.
-* unclutter - hides the mouse cursor in X after a period of inactivity.

 ---